 As one of the most popular destinations in Costa Rica, Manuel Antonio features beautiful beaches, abundant wildlife, and a variety of excursions that offer something fun for every kind of traveler.
 It’s easy to feel like a character out of Treasure Island as you stroll down the pristine white-sand beaches tucked between the tropical rainforests.
 So sit back, relax, and let us help you plan your trip to this must-see destination!
+Here’s our complete guide to Manuel Antonio, Costa Rica!

 Manuel Antonio National Park

 Above: A white-faced capuchin reaches out to grab Pat’s hand in hopes for food.
 Do not feed the monkeys!!!
-You will see many tourists offering them food, don’t follow in their footsteps!
+You will see many tourists offering them food, but don’t follow in their footsteps!
 The monkeys are becoming increasingly dependent on humans for food, diminishing their ability to survive in the wild on their own.

 The top attraction in Manuel Antonio is the national park.
 Walk along one of the park’s trails and you’re likely to see three-toed sloths, howler monkeys, white-faced capuchin monkeys, iguanas, and plenty of vibrantly-colored birds.
 Entry is 9,200 CRC ($16), but keep in mind that they charge you more for using a credit or debit card.
 Since these are run as cash advances, it’s really up to your bank how much extra you will be charged.
 Children under the age of 12 are admitted for free.